MadinaDvlpr/Poch-Lib/README.md

 Icons are from Font Awesome https://fontawesome.com/

 # Programming language
-The app has been programmed in Javascript, HTML and CSS
+The app has been programmed in Javascript, HTML and SCSS